Partitioning Perfect Graphs into Stars: Chordal graphs

-\begin{proof}[Proof of \autoref{thm:P3-hard-chordal}] We extend \cref{cons:TDM-to-P3Planar} to show the \classNP-hardness of \probPthreePart restricted to chordal graphs.
+\begin{proof} We extend \cref{cons:TDM-to-P3Planar} to show the \classNP-hardness of \probPthreePart restricted to chordal graphs.
 Make any two element-vertices adjacent to each other such that the graph induced by all element-vertices is complete.
-Furthermore, for each triple~$t=(r, b, y)\in \TDMT$ add two edges~$\{v^{t}_b, u_r\}$ and $\{v^{t}_b, u_y\}$ to the graph, as illustrated in \cref{fig:gadget_c}.
+Furthermore, for each triple~$t=(r, b, y)\in \TDMT$, add two edges~$\{v^{t}_b, u_r\}$ and $\{v^{t}_b, u_y\}$ to the graph, as illustrated in \cref{fig:gadget_c}.
 Let $G$ be the resulting graph.

 We first show that $G$ is chordal.
 Consider any size-$\ell$ set~$C$ of vertices with~$\ell \ge 4$ such that the subgraph $G_C$ induced by~$C$ contains a simple cycle of length~$\ell$.
 Since the pendant-vertices all have degree one, $C$ cannot contain any pendant-vertex.
-If~$C$ contains a degree-two triple-vertex~$v_r^t$ (resp.~$v_y^t$) for some $t=(r,b,y)\in \TDMT$, then~$C$ contains both its neighbors:~$v_b^t$ and~$u_r$ (resp.~$v_b^t$ and~$u_y$) which are connected, i.e. forming a triangle.
-Otherwise, if~$C$ contains a degree-five triple-vertex~$v_b^t$ but does not contain~$v_r^t$ nor~$v_y^t$, then~$v_b^t$ lies, in the cycle, between two element-vertices.
+If~$C$~contains a degree-two triple-vertex~$v_r^t$ (respectively~$v_y^t$) for some $t=(r,b,y)\in \TDMT$, then~$C$ contains both its neighbors:~$v_b^t$~and~$u_r$ (respectively $v_b^t$ and~$u_y$) which are connected, that is, forming a triangle.
+Otherwise, if~$C$ contains a degree-five triple-vertex~$v_b^t$ but does not contain~$v_r^t$ nor~$v_y^t$, then, in the cycle, $v_b^t$ lies between two element-vertices.
 Since two element-vertices are always connected, $G_C$~contains a triangle.
-Finally, if~$C$ does not contain any triple-vertex, then it is included in the set of element-vertices, which form a complete graph: again, $G_C$ contains a triangle.
+Finally, if~$C$ does not contain any triple-vertex, then it is included in the set of element-vertices, which form a complete graph.
+Hence, $G_C$ contains a triangle.

 Second, we show that $\TDMInst$ has a perfect 3-dimensional matching if and only if $G$ can be partitioned into $P_3$s.